wx13/jedi/README.txt

 	@autoindent = false
 	$color_comment = $color_green

 or can be modifications to the editor.
-An empty method is run at the initialization of each buffer, so that the user can add startup methods to buffers.
-For example, to set the tabsize to be 4 for fortran files
+An empty method (called perbuffer_userscript) is run at the initialization of each buffer, so that the user can add startup methods to buffers.
+For example, to set the tabsize to be 4 for fortran files only:
-only:

 	class FileBuffer
 		def perbuffer_userscript